 Scientists from Germany’s Fraunhofer Institute want to reduce electronic components’ susceptibility to being counterfeited by employing PUF.
 It’s an unorthodox process where slight variations in detail and components can leave a ‘fingerprint’ on the product.

-PUF stands for physical unclone-able functions and if it’s implemented throughout German industry it could help curb the annual losses suffered from counterfeiting.
+If PUF is implemented throughout German industry, it could help curb the annual losses suffered from counterfeiting.
 The losses are no joke, running up to six billion Euros every year.
+This staggering figure highlights the urgent need for more effective anti-counterfeiting measures.
+Counterfeit electronics not only result in significant financial losses but also pose serious risks to consumer safety and national security.

 Though a whole ecosystem of counter-piracy and copyright measures are available to manufacturers, it has obviously done little to protect them from the nefarious deeds of counterfeiters.
-Hopefully, the PUF can go a long way in checking such activity; if it really does prove effective.
+Traditional methods such as holograms, serial numbers, and tamper-evident seals have proven to be insufficient in the face of increasingly sophisticated counterfeiting techniques.

 Via Gizmag